NeilSWells/iolairPanelMeter/README.md

 // For a 24v boat, the 122 and 148 above should be 244 and 296 assuming you want to alarm at or below 24.4v and at or above 29.6v
 ```

-## Basic code for a 50mV - 500A ammeter
+## Basic code for a 50mV - 500A DC ammeter
 ```sh
 #include <IolairPanelMeter.h>